DevCodeX1/DevCodeX/README.md

-- 👋 Hi, I’m @Hackin420
+- 👋 Hi, I’m DevCodeX
-- 👀 I’m interested in coding in python and java
+- 👀 I’m interested in coding in python and JS, C++
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, JS, CSS, Html, Flask, django...
-- 💞️ I’m looking to collaborate on Learning how to code!
+- 💞️ I’m looking to collaborate on Learning how to code so yea hit me up if you are intrested !
-- 📫 How to reach me ..
+- 📫 How to reach me parzival420king@gmail.com

 <!---
 Hackin420/Hackin420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.